 All students, regardless of how their co-op position was acquired, must enroll in the Co-op courses and complete the assignments in a timely manner.
 The Co-op courses and work semesters follow the University's semester calendar.
 See the "Working Students" section on this website.

-- The Co-op Program will review your information and let you know if your company is already in the program.
+- The Co-op Program will review your information and let you know if you should move onto steps 2 and 3.

 - Submit the pdf application form.